End of the Spear: Plot

 Mincayani is now a much older and more developed warrior, exhibiting great leadership in the tribe.
-After some days, one Waodani man and two women approach the missionaries who have camped on the sandbar, and have a reasonably friendly, although difficult to communicate, first encounter.
-Subsequently, misinformation about the meeting is shared with the other Waodani tribal members, and a group of Waodani warriors decides to attack and spear the foreigners.
-They do so, and all five men associated with the airplane at the sandbar camp are killed with spears; the airplane—which the Waodani refer to as the large wood bee—is destroyed with punctures and slashing by spears.
+After some days, one Waorani man and two women approach the missionaries who have camped on the sandbar, and have a reasonably friendly, although difficult to communicate, first encounter.
+Subsequently, misinformation about the meeting is shared with the other Waorani tribal members, and a group of Waorani warriors decides to attack and spear the foreigners.
+They do so, and all five men associated with the airplane at the sandbar camp are killed with spears; the airplane—which the Waorani refer to as the large wood bee—is destroyed with punctures and slashing by spears.
 Authorities from Ecuador and the US military come up river in canoes in a large party, protected by many rifles, and recover four of the five bodies.

 Years later, Steve Saint flies from the US to attend the funeral of Rachel Saint, and comes into contact again with Mincayani.
-Mincayani asks Steve to live in Ecuador, and become family to the Waodani, like Rachel had.
+Mincayani asks Steve to live in Ecuador, and become family to the Waorani, like Rachel had.
 Steve says that would be "impossible", but he does do so a year or so later.

 Later, Mincayani tells Steve he needs to show him something, with no other detail, and takes Steve on the Curaray river in a canoe to the sandbar where his father had been killed many years earlier.
-Mincayani digs furiously in the bank of the river, and uncovers a bit of the metal frame and fabric of Nate's airplane that the Waodani had buried, and informs Steve this is where his father died.
+Mincayani digs furiously in the bank of the river, and uncovers a bit of the metal frame and fabric of Nate's airplane that the Waorani had buried, and informs Steve this is where his father died.
 He explains that he had speared his father, that his father was a special man, and that before his father died, angels appeared in front of them to take his dying father.
 Mincayani gives Steve his spear, with the point at his own chest, and tells Steve to kill him.
 Steve struggles emotionally but does not do so.
 He tells Mincayani that his father did not lose his life, but he gave his life.
-It is, as it has been for the Waodani people for some decades now, truly the "end of the spear."
+It is, as it has been for the Waorani people for some decades now, truly the "end of the spear."